georgezee/drupalcamp2016/readme.md

 ### What is Docker

-> Docker is an open platform for developing, shipping, and running applications.
+> Docker is an open platform that automates the deployment of applications in software containers.

 ---